therealozp/class-notes/macroecon/AD - AS.md

 ## Goodies
 All else equal, rising income in **other countries** will **increase** US AD, but a rising value of the dollar will **decrease** AD.

+For AS: steeper = more flexible prices, flatter = more rigid